Mich0232/aws-lambda/README.md

 This module creates a simple AWS function.
 Function can be integrated with AWS Package module to create an on-change triggered function deployment.

+Note: Function will be granted access to the deployment bucket provided in the configuration.

 ### Provisioned Resources: